junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean swallows, lowering his eyes to the floor, letting his foot lead himself through the place automatically.
 "Yeah, uh, yeah, he's the reason why I...
 Sorry I didn't visit earlier."

 Missouri puts a cup of coffee in front of him.

 "Eight years isn't short time, but I understand."
-She tells him, sitting on the couch at the opposite side across the small coffee table.
-"Your father sit at that very spot right after that accident, and I told him what he needed to know.
+She says, sitting on the couch at the opposite side across the small coffee table.
+"Your father sit at that very spot right after that fire, and I told him what he needed to know.
 How can I help you, Dean?"

 Dean's mind wavers for a second by that, old memories of his Dad and Mom and the haunted old house flood back in, but he gives a long exhale and pushes them down.
 "Cas is not dead," he says, defensive.
 Not like Mom.
 And he's not his Dad.
 "I just need some help to bring him back, that's all."

 Missouri nods once, silent, eyes hinting him to continue.

 "There was an old friend a few years ago, a really good real-deal psychic."
 Dean remembers Pamela's bright flirtatious smiles, then the burned-out eye sockets, then bleeding stab wounds in the stomach.
 He has to force a flinch down.
-"That was way before we know anything about angels, and she set up this seance, demanding Cas to show.
+"That was way before we know anything about angels, and she set up this seance, demanding Cas to show his face.
 It didn't end well," he swallows again, "but it worked, I think Cas actually showed up and talked to her in some psychic spiritual dimension."

 "And you're wondering if I can do something similar and let you talk to Castiel in the same way."
-Missouri finishes the sentence for him.
+Missouri finishes the thought for him.

 Dean nods quietly, "Can you do that?"
-He tries to not let the desperation and hope seeping all over in his sounds, but Missouri probably knows them all.
+He tries hard to not let the desperation and hope seeping all over in his voice, but Missouri probably knows them all.

 She considers, eyes searching his face.
 And whatever she finds there, it seems to satisfy a question she didn't ask.